Attendance & Short Term Independent Study

 How many illness days may my child take in a school year without needing a note from a doctor to excuse the absences?

 Students may take up to fourteen (14) sick days in a school year without needing to provide a doctor's note to excuse the absence.
 Parents, if you do take your child to the doctor while your child is ill, you are encouraged to obtain a note from the medical office verifying that your child was seen by a health care provider and excusing the number days your child has or will be absent due to illness.
 Once a student has surpassed the fourteen allotted illness days in a school year, the student may be required to provide a doctor's note or be evaluated by the school nurse/health clerk each time they are absent due to illness.
+Students who have exceeded the allotted fourteen illness days and who do not provide a doctor's note or have themselves evaluated by the school health clerk will receive a truancy for each additional illness day accrued.

 Does being tardy to school matter?